 Children can enjoy a freshly cooked meal every day which is prepared in our school kitchen on site.
 The meals are made by Chartwells.

 Under the Government’s Universal Free School Meals initiative, we expect all children from Reception to Year 2 to enjoy a school meal every day.
-Children in Years 3-6 can opt to have the school meal which currently costs £2.30 per day (£2.45 from 1st September 2023) or bring in a packed lunch from home.
+Children in Years 3-6 can opt to have the school meal which currently costs £2.45 per day or bring in a packed lunch from home.

 Pupil Premium Funding (previously known as Free School Meals) was introduced in April 2011.
 This is funding for children from low-income families who were eligible for free school meals, looked after children and those from families with parents in the Armed Forces.
 The school receives an additional £1,455 funding for your child if you are in receipt of certain benefits.

-If an application is successful as children will be entitled to free school meals (Years 3-6), free milk, learning support in class, one-to-one tuition and be able to claim a 50% subsidy on activities in school including school trips, swimming and clubs.
+If an application is successful children will be entitled to free school meals (Years 3-6), free milk and learning support in class.
+You can find more information here.

 The funding is not automatic, so we encourage all parents/carers to make an application if they qualify.
 Please click on the link below to see if you can apply: